Research Roundtable Publication

-Bringing this back to how to bake better portfolios, maybe this story from Preston McSwain makes for a good ending.
+Bringing this back to how to bake better portfolios, maybe this story makes for a good ending.

-As a family they enjoy baking together and one weekend when trying explain this to his kids he put it this way.
+As a family, we enjoy baking together and one weekend when trying explain this to my kids I put it this way.